QubitProducts/shopify-qubit-asset/README.md

     }
   })
 ```
+Liquid variables are included and assume product is the object of the new variant.

 Note: If you have been given a namespace prefix for your property, prefix it to 'ecProduct'.

 ##Confirmation page